For the first time!!! Golden Bears win region

 “I got a mature team,” Allen said.
 “They’ve won over 100 games, won three district championships, now a region championship, been to the state tournament.
 I can’t say enough about those four guys (seniors Pruitt, Thompson Wells and student assistant Jalen Merricks).
 They’re special people.”

-Northeast will take a 25-5 record to either Summit or Hillsboro at 7 p.m.
-Monday while the other comes to Mt.
+Northeast took a 25-5 record to Hillsboro on Monday while Summit came to Mt.
 Juliet for the Golden Bears’ first-ever Monday-night sectional at home.
-Tuesday’s tornado caused a delay in the Region 6-AAA championship, which was decided last night.

 “It’s a nice deal,” Allen said.
 “Hopefully, some people can come out and we can do something for them.”